authlete/java-oauth-server/README.md

 About Authlete
 --------------

-[Authlete][7] is an OAuth 2.0 & OpenID Connect implementation _on cloud_
+[Authlete][7] is a cloud service that provides an implementation of OAuth 2.0 & OpenID Connect ([overview][8]).
-([overview][8]).
 You can easily get the functionalities of OAuth 2.0 and OpenID Connect either by using the default implementation provided by Authlete or by implementing your own authorization server using [Authlete Web APIs][6] as this implementation (java-oauth-server) does.

 To use this authorization server implementation, you need to get API credentials from Authlete and set them in `authlete.properties`.
 The steps to get API